 Career Outlook and Salary Information

-Between 2014 and 2024, automotive mechanics and service technicians could see employment opportunities grow by as much as 5%, the U.S. Bureau of Labor Statistics (BLS) predicted.
-In comparison, small engine mechanics working on motorboats could see 3% job growth.
+Between 2018 and 2028, automotive mechanics and service technicians could see employment opportunities decrease by 5%, the U.S. Bureau of Labor Statistics (BLS) predicted.
+In comparison, small engine mechanics working on motorboats could see 6% job growth.

 Continuing Education Information